MF Program Description

 Concurrent Degrees with the MF Program

-Students interested in forest ecology and management might also combine the MF degree with a concurrent degree in the School’s Master’s in Environmental Management (MEM) program, in any number of complementary programs (Ecosystem Science and Conservation, Environmental Economics and Policy, Energy and the Environment, etc.) or with degrees from other professional schools; concurrent degrees with the Business School (MF/MBA), Policy School (MF/MPP), Law School (MF/JD) are especially popular.
+Students interested in forest ecology and management might also combine the MF degree with a concurrent degree in the School’s Master of Environmental Management (MEM) program, in any number of complementary programs (Ecosystem Science and Conservation, Environmental Economics and Policy, Energy and the Environment, etc.) or with degrees from other professional schools; concurrent degrees with the Business School (MF/MBA), Policy School (MF/MPP), Law School (MF/JD) are especially popular.
 A concurrent degree requires coordination of coursework across the two programs and may be completed in as few as 5 semesters, or more typically, 6 semesters.
 See Concurrent Degree Programs for details.